[SOLVED] How to Copy a Directory Linux

 Press Enter.

 The rsync command will copy the directory and all of its contents to the destination directory.
+This copying process is efficient and reliable.
 Unlike the cp command, rsync also provides options for incremental copying, partial transfers, and resuming interrupted transfers, which can be useful for large or complex directory structures.
+To copy multiple directories using rsync, you can specify each source directory separated by a space, followed by the destination directory.

 Want to learn more Linux facts?
 Check out the rest of our Tech Quicky content!!